josephmate/josephmate.github.io/_posts/2022-04-07-max-connections.md

 Jump to the summary at the end if you want to skip the details.

 # Theoretical Max

+Most think it's 2^16=65536 because that's all the port available.
+That's true for a client making a connection to an IP, port pair.
+For instance, my laptop will only be able to make 65000 connections to Google (probably a lot less due to NAT).

+However, for a server listening on a port, connections will be coming from multiple IP addresses.
+So a server listening to one point, on one IP address in the best case be able to listen to all IP address, coming from all ports on the IP addresses.

 To understand the theortical max, you need to understand a little bit of background of TCP over IP.